 • 3inch, 1.04m-dot vari-angle LCD

-Olympus cameras have traditionally offered high performance in a compact form factor, and the OM-5 series delivers on this principle particularly well.
-Like its predecessors, the Mark III is unique in being extremely small and lightweight, while still having a fully weather-sealed body and a good set of external controls.
+Olympus cameras have traditionally offered high performance in a compact form factor, something continued through the brand’s reinvention as OM System, and the OM System OM-5 series delivers on this principle particularly well.
+It’s extremely small and lightweight, while still having a fully weather-sealed body and a good set of external controls.
 What’s more, you don’t have to spend a huge amount of money to get a matching sealed lens.

 Its 20MP sensor includes on-chip phase detection that provides 121 focus points spread across the entire image area.
 You get 10 frames per second shooting, a decently large viewfinder, and a fully articulated screen.
-As usual from Olympus, the camera also produces very attractive JPEG images, with well-judged exposure and white balance that complements the firm’s signature punchy colour reproduction.
+The camera also produces very attractive JPEG images, with well-judged exposure and white balance that complements the firm’s signature punchy colour reproduction.

 Micro Four Thirds models inevitably give more visible image noise at high ISOs, but this can often be offset by the superb 5-axis in-body image stabilisation, as it allows you to shoot handheld at remarkably slow shutter speeds.
 There’s also a good range of affordable f/1.8 prime lenses available for low-light shooting that’ll take up next to no space in your bag.
 There is also a good choice of lenses.

-Read our original review of the Olympus OM-5
+Read our original review of the OM System OM-5

 OM-5, 12-45mm, 1/400sec f/8 ISO 200.
 Image credit: Nigel Atherton